 Advanced Common Sensesm is the online home of Web usability consultant and author Steve Krug.

 The how-to book.
 If Don’t Make Me Think convinced you that you should be doing usability tests, this book tells you exactly how to do them.
-Hint: It’s much easier than you’d think, as you can see in this video that shows how I do tests.
+Hint: It’s much easier than you’d think, as you can see in this video of a usabilty test that shows how I do them.